Welcome to Wood 330 – Industrial Engineering.

 - define different types of inventory, different costs associated with keeping inventory, different inventory management systems, and calculate the optimum order quantity

-- describe Monte Carlo simulation and the steps to take to develop a simulation model, develop and run a Monte Carlo simulation model for inventory analysis with variable demand and lead time
+- describe Monte Carlo simulation and the steps to take to develop a simulation model, develop and run Monte Carlo simulation models for inventory analysis with variable demand and variable lead time

-- develop linear programming model to solve a problem, use Excel Solver to solve it, and perform sensitivity analysis to evaluate the impact of changes in parameters on the optimum solution
+- develop Linear Programming models to solve problems, use Excel Solver to solve them, and perform sensitivity analysis to evaluate the impact of changes in parameters on the optimum solution

 In order to succeed in this course, students need to be actively engaged in class discussions and activities, and facilitate the learning of others.
 Class attendance is mandatory.

-A variety of different activities such as field trips, time study, assignments, and case study will be done in the labs.
+A variety of different activities such as field trips, assignments, and presentations will be done in the labs.
 Lecture and lab times will be used interchangeably.
 Assignments will be done in groups (group of two students) and each week students have to work with a different partner.

-We will have three field trips to wood manufacturing facilities in the Lower Mainland.
+We will have four field trips to wood manufacturing facilities in the Lower Mainland.
 All students must attend the field trips.
-There will be a test on the material learned during the visits.

 Time study project

-Students will work in groups of two on time study measurement using a stopwatch in the CAWP machine lab, and submit a report before the specified deadline.
+Students will work in pairs on time study measurement using a stopwatch in the CAWP machine lab, and submit a report before the specified deadline.
 A short document describing the project will be handed out to students and will be explained in the class.